 Physical therapists will become knowledgeable with basic anatomy of the heart including blood flow through the heart, heart tissues, heart valves, cardiac cycle, and hemodynamics of the heart.
 The second part of the lecture covers changes in hemodynamics in relation to the aerobic & anaerobic ex, altitudes, during Valsalva maneuver, and in aquatic therapy.
 The lectures also addresses the cardiac examination which includes examination of pulse, heart sounds, and blood pressure.

-At the beginning, the lecture presents the components and steps Evidence-Based Practice (EBP), then delve into definition of research, its steps and discussion of each item in the steps of research, and different types of research studies.
-The second part presents the different methods of statistics (mean, median, mode, chi square test, man Whitney test, ANOVA, correlation, and coefficient factor).
+The first lecture presents the components and steps Evidence-Based Practice (EBP), then delve into definition of research, its steps and discussion of each step of the research, and different types of research studies.

 The lecture presents the basic anatomy of kidney, its pathology, its interaction and relation to antidiuretic hormone, aldosterone, and angiotensin, and the types, assessment, and intervention of urinary incontinence and prostatitis.
 The lecture discusses the effect of increased and decreased of minerals ( potassium, sodium, calcium, and magnesium) on multiple systems of the body.